noplacenoaddress/RNMnetwork/Part 2 - Carcelona/1 - the Catalan goods.md

 What does this method obtain?

 Saray have entered in a mechanism about drug, about sex and so on.
 Her brain couldn't escape.
-The sell her, they put her in swing environment and she doesn't say nothing.
+They sell her, they put her in swing environment and she doesn't say nothing.
 Se cannot see her baby.

 They have virtual rape her.